 In those times, I often find myself tired and impatient wondering when will I ever experience this magical-fascinating-tear jerking-beautiful thing called love?
 I was really curious and it made my young heart ache for it.
-Oftentimes I’d listen to my classmates tell kilig stories of their love life and I told myself someday I would be the one telling my friends my story.
-I longed for that someday for so long.
+Oftentimes I’d listen to my classmates tell kilig stories of their love life and I told myself someday I would be the one telling my friends my OWN story.
+I longed for that someday for a very long time.

 For as long as I can remember, I have been a hopeless romantic with high expectations of love.
-I fed myself with chick flicks, sappy novels, and endless happily-ever-afters.
+I fed myself with chick flicks, sappy novels, k-dramas and endless happily-ever-afters.
 Yeah, yeah, I know, so corny, right?
 Because of this, I almost felt tempted to try my luck in dating.
-I mean having a boyfriend in your highschool years felt like it was a huge deal.
-In those years, I felt lonely and insecure about myself.
-I constantly failed to see my worth.
+I mean having a boyfriend in your high school years felt like it was a huge deal.
 I badly wanted to be wanted.
 I wanted for someone to pick me; I wanted to know that I was good enough.

 I am good enough Lord, right?

-Months passed by and I realized I wasn’t ready.
-No matter how I love imagining myself being inlove, I was afraid I just loved the idea of love.
+Two years passed by and I realized I wasn’t ready.
+No matter how I love imagining myself being in love, I was afraid I just loved the idea of love.
 I felt like I was still immature and if I jumped into this dating thing, I’d mess up my priorities or worse even have my heart broken.

-In the year 2012, there was this guy that I liked and he liked me back.
-Even though I liked him, liking someone wasn’t enough.
+Before I entered college in the year 2012, there was this guy that I liked.
+It was a mutual feeling, actually.
+But even though I liked him, it wasn’t enough.
 We were young and naive and it wasn’t the right time for us.
 I told him to wait, that possibly maybe someday if he’s the right guy, there’ll be a right time for the both of us.
-I’ve met different kinds of people in my college life.
-I have had crushes but I still really liked the same guy.
-I told myself that I will never rush this and so I waited for the right time.
+When I entered college, I met different kinds of people.
+I still liked the same guy, and he’s still there for me but I still waited and waited for the right time.